Nascentia Home Aides (LHSCA)

 - Companion services

 - Errands such as shopping for groceries or picking up prescriptions

 - Health-related tasks, such as taking temperature, pulse and respiration readings, and assisting with therapy exercises

 - Medication reminders

 - Providing personal care, such as assistance with bathing, grooming, and dressing

 Our Trained Staff

 Our aides are highly trained in our extensive certified home health aide training program approved by the New York State Department of Health.
-Additionally, our aides do extensive training to care for members with Alzheimer’s disease, dementia, mental illness, substance abuse, and who are at end of life.
-To provide our clients with piece of mind, we conduct criminal background checks, which includes work history, references, and drug and alcohol screenings.
+Additionally, our aides do extensive additional education and training to care for members with Alzheimer’s disease, dementia, mental illness, substance abuse, and who are at end of life.
+To give clients peace of mind, we conduct criminal background checks, which includes work history, references, and drug and alcohol screenings.